emfcamp/medical-stats/README.md

 ### Getting the form data

-When pulling the forms using `get-forms.sh` (not in this repo), pull the forms from each Nook into their corresponding folder.
-Get forms deposits the encrypted PRF along with a decrypted version of it.
+When pulling the forms using `get-forms.sh` (not in this repo), pull the forms from each Nook into their corresponding folder.  `get-forms.sh` deposits the encrypted PRF along with a decrypted version of it.

 Once all the Nooks have been pulled, run the `process-pull.php` script contained in this repo: